WW1 helmet with bullet hole stolen in break-in

 The 100-year-old military head gear was taken along with a model sailing ship in a glass case.

-Police said the thefts happened between 3 and 6 August at a building in Forss, about five miles (8km) from Thurso.
+Police said the thefts from a private collection happened between 3 and 6 August at a building in Forss, about five miles (8km) from Thurso.

 Officers have appealed for information in tracing the stolen items.